ldbc/ldbc_spb_bm_1.0_deprecated/readme.txt

 Distribution :
 ------------------------------------------------------------------------------

-The benchmark test driver is distributed as a jar file : semantic_publishing_benchmark-*.jar accompanied by a datasets archive file : reference_knowledge_data.zip
+The benchmark test driver is distributed as a jar file : semantic_publishing_benchmark-*.jar accompanied by a datasets archive file : semantic_publishing_benchmark_reference_knowledge_data*.zip
 The datasets file contains ontologies and reference datasets (required by the data-generator).
 Required set of configuration files : test.properties and definitions.properties (can also be found in the jar file)